linqingfan/QCSetup/README.md

 ```
 # Downloading IBKR Data & Converting to LEAN Format

-This following outlines the steps to download 1-minute historical data from Interactive Brokers (IBKR) using a Python script and then convert that data into the format required by the QuantConnect LEAN trading engine for local backtesting.
+The following outlines the steps to download 1-minute historical data from Interactive Brokers (IBKR) using a Python script and then convert that data into the format required by the QuantConnect LEAN trading engine for local backtesting.

 ## Prerequisites